kp-forks/TimeCapsuleLLM/README.md

 ## Research Status
 This project was initiated and developed independently.

-It is currently conducted under academic supervision, with an affiliated research collaboration at Muhlenberg College.
+It is currently conducted under academic supervision, with an affiliated research collaboration at Muhlenberg College & Georgia State University.

 ## Citation